Guo Xi

 Snow Mountain by Guo Xi, collection of the Shanghai Museum.
-Guo was a representative painter of landscape painting in the Northern Song dynasty, has been well known for depicting mountains, rivers and forests in winter.
+Guo was a representative painter of landscape painting in the Northern Song dynasty and has been well known for depicting mountains, rivers and forests in winter.
 This piece shows a scene of deep and serene mountain valley covered with snow and several old trees struggling to survive on precipitous cliffs.
 It is a masterpiece of Guo Xi by using light ink and magnificent composition to express his open and high artistic conception.